Rikidink/RYTDL-yt-downloader/README.md

 From there, you can see the available resolutions for the video (the app supports all resolutions up to and including 4k/2160p!).

-Press download and the video gets downloaded depending on if using the web app or desktop app:
+Press download and the video download location depends on if you're using the web app or desktop app:

 #### Desktop app:
 Downloaded into the `resources/app/` folder (look for the `.mp4` file with the video title).